Soar-Development/runsand-installer/docs/installation.md

-# Rundsand Installation Guide
+# Runsand Installation Guide

-This guide covers all installation methods for the Rundsand Desktop Client on Linux systems.
+This guide covers all installation methods for the Runsand Desktop Client on Linux systems.

 ## Table of Contents